-The Simmrin Law Group can provide you with professional advice if you are facing accusations for peeking while loitering.
+The California criminal defense lawyers at Simmrin Law Group can provide you with professional advice if you are facing accusations for peeking while loitering.
 You can contact us today to get immediate answers about your options for handling these charges.

 Understanding PC 647(i): Peeking While Loitering